-The public transport system in Liège relies on it’s dense network of Bus lines.
+The public transport in Liège relies on it’s dense network of Bus lines.
 More then 75 different bus lines pass through the city.
-Most of them either end at the Liège Guillemains Trainstation or in the City Centre near Place Saint Lambert, the Opéra etc. There is no metro system in Liège, however on April 25th 2024 a new Tram line will officially be opened.
+Most of them either end at the Liège Guillemins Trainstation or in the City Centre near Place Saint Lambert, the Opéra etc. There is no metro system in Liège, however on April 25th 2024 a new Tram line will officially be opened.

 Busses in Liège